JordanMajd/hammerspoon/README.md

 This is a script for [Hammerspoon](https://github.com/Hammerspoon/hammerspoon) that provides several features and productivity boosts for OSX.

+If you like or are using this config, please give it a :star: for motivation :)

 ![Image of window management](/assets/example.gif)

 ## Features